 Professor Holden has published in top general interest journals such as the American Economic Review and the Quarterly Journal of Economics.

 He is currently editor of the Journal of Law and Economics, and is the founding director of the Herbert Smith Freehills Inititative on Law & Economics at UNSW.

 He has been a Visiting Professor of Economics at the MIT Department of Economics and Visiting Professor of Law at the University of Chicago Law School.

-His research has been featured in press articles in such outlets as: The New York Times, The Financial Times, and the New Republic.
+His research has been featured in press articles in such outlets as: The New York Times, The Financial Times, the New Republic, and the Daily Kos.